 A small upper church on an octagonal footing was built by Patriarch Juvenal (during Marcian’s rule) over the location in the 5th century; this was destroyed in the Persian invasion of 614.
 During the following centuries, the church was destroyed and rebuilt many times, but the crypt was left untouched, for Muslims it is the burial place of the mother of Prophet Isa (Jesus).

 It was rebuilt then in 1130 by the Crusaders, who installed a walled Benedictine monastery, the Abbey of St. Mary of the Valley of Jehoshaphat; the church is sometimes mentioned as the Shrine of Our Lady of Josaphat.
 The monastic complex included early Gothic columns, red-on-green frescoes, and three towers for protection.

 The staircase and entrance were also part of the Crusaders’ church.
-This church was destroyed by Saladin in 1187.
-But the crypt was still respected; all that was left was the south entrance and staircase, the masonry of the upper church being used to build the walls of Jerusalem.
+Saladin destroyed this church in 1187.
+But the crypt was still respected; all left was the south entrance and staircase, the masonry of the upper church being used to build the walls of Jerusalem.
 In the second half of the 14th century, Franciscan friars rebuilt the church once more.

 The Church of the Tomb of the Virgin Mary